Cinimex/mq-java-exporter/README.md

 # Collect additional metrics?
 If false, all settings in this section below are ignored.
 # If yes, additional metrics will be collected for all queues, channels and listeners listed below.
   sendPCFCommands: true
 # If usePCFWildcards equals "true", then all monitored objects will be grouped by object type: QUEUE, CHANNEL and LISTENER.
-Only one PCF command will be send for each object type.
-Metrics will be obtained from the PCF command response for each object one type.
+Only one PCF command will be sent for each object type.
 # If usePCFWildcards equals "false", then PCF command will be send for each object.
 # PCF command are sent in one connection to MQ queue manager, so for many PCF command will be opened many connection to MQ queue manager.
 # For example, for 100 monitoring queue will be opened 100 connection to MQ queue manager, if usePCFwildcard equals "false".